 DTC Professional Development Requirements

 Students majoring in Digital Technology and Culture are expected to have a digital portfolio (generally, a personal website) started by the conclusion of their time in DTC 201: Tools and Methods for Digital Technology.
-This portfolio is a place where students can continuously add material from their coursework in the Digital Technology and Culture program.
+This portfolio is a place where students can continuously add material from their coursework in the Department of Digital Technology and Culture.

 The portfolio undergoes two formal revisions.
 When students enroll in DTC 497: Senior Seminar and during DTC 498: Internship, when they work on refining their best work in preparation for entering the job market, applying to graduate school, or other future career and personal options.

 Students are also expected to create a resume or CV as a part of DTC 497: Internship.
 In that class and the Senior Seminar, they peer review resumes and refine them for their appropriate career and personal goals.